-With a snow filled weather forecast, our thoughts in the Adirondacks are beginning to drift from fall to winter.
+With a snow filled winter on the horizon, our thoughts in the Adirondacks are beginning to drift from fall to winter.
 Our mountains are beginning to become snow capped, Whiteface Mountain will soon open, and winter activities will abound.
 Dedicated hikers will strap on their snowshoes and continue to take in the breaktaking views of the Adirondack Mountains.
 While winter hiking can be just as fun and rewarding as summer hiking, there are extra challenges and necessities that come with the adventure.
 While that may sound intimidating, fear not, for there is a winter hike for every adventurer.
 From easy to strenuous, the Whiteface Region has a snowshoe hike for you to enjoy.

 Below is a guide to help you get close to nature this winter, no matter your level of experience.